The Thought Leader is the ultimate expression of modern leadership, and in digital it is evolving because of the ability to share one's knowledge.

 As I told you, being a thought leader requires patience and tenacity.

-In the meantime, you can do two things: one, work on yourself, researching and developing yourself in your current field, training, gaining experience and gaining respect; two, produce and share valuable content, building a following on the web and around you, establishing a dialogue with people where you show yourself as an expert person who can give them effective advice.
+In the meantime, you can do two things: one, work on yourself, researching and developing yourself in your current field, training, gaining experience and gaining respect; two, produce and share valuable content, creating a following on the web and around you, establishing a dialogue with people where you show yourself as an expert person who can give them effective advice.